 Garry’s consistency was further recognised in 1974 when he was selected in the Victorian state squad for matches against Western Australia in Perth, and South Australia in Sydney.
 The Vics won both, but from that time on, Garry struggled with a series of ankle, thigh and knee problems that restricted him throughout the rest of his career.
 He played only 12 games in 1974, and four more in 1975 – although he did return to the seniors for the 1975 finals, which brought another tough encounter and another 9-point Semi Final defeat by Richmond.

 Crane soldiered on through the 1976 pre-season and was selected as 20th man for Carlton’s round 1 clash with Collingwood at Princes Park.
 Although the Blues destroyed their fiercest rival by 57 points and Garry spent scarcely a quarter on the ground, it was enough for him to realise that the zip and agility he had always relied on had disappeared, and his career at elite level was over.
-After playing out the year at VFA club Dandenong, he later coached outer-suburban Tullamarine for three seasons to round off a marvellous football journey.
+During the 1976 season Crane would play out the year at VFA club Dandenong, he later coached outer-suburban Tullamarine for three seasons to round off a marvellous football journey.